|

 absolutely sure on age but this piece had received a good bit of rough

 treatment over the years.
-There was a lot of cracking, bits
+There was a lot of cracking, bits had

 fallen off, bits were in the process of falling off and most of the